Taoroinai

-Taoroinai is a snake-like dragon in Meitei mythology and Sanamahism, the indigenous religion of Manipur.
+Taoroinai (ꯇꯥꯎꯔꯣꯢꯅꯥꯢ) is a snake-like dragon in Meitei mythology and Sanamahism, the indigenous religion of Manipur.
 It lived in the land of the Moon.

 According to the Shakok Lamlen, the Kangla was constructed over the navel of Taoroinai.

 Mythology

 Taoroinai's voyage from the Moon to the Earth

 According to the Sanggai Phammang, Taoroinai lived on the Moon.
 He was ordered by the God Atiya (Atingkok) to carry His image to the Earth.
 He swallowed the image of the God in his mouth and brought it down.
 He lived inside the Earth.
 The God's image was later born as a divine boy.

 Taoroinai and the Heavenly egg

 According to the Leithak Leikharol and the Krathok Lamlen, Taoroinai went to the heavens disguises as Tupu (officer in charge) and brought down the divine cloud egg (nonglum) of Atiya.
 He gave the egg to a polyandrous person.
 Later, the egg became Pakhangba.

 According to the Meihourol Makok Latam, God Atiya wanted to create an earthly king from his own body.
 He asked the goddess Leimarel Sidabi to call Taoroinai.
 Taoroinai was asked by Leimaren to bring the image of God Atiya in the shape of Nonglum (egg of cloud).
 Goddess Leimaren received the heavenly egg containing another God.
 After this, Leimaren was also known as Yaibirok (Yaipilok).

 According to the Leimaren Naoyom, Taoroinai gave an embryonic egg to Leimarel Sidabi, a solar goddess (or a celestial goddess).
 Later, goddess Leimaren (alias Yaibirok) gave birth to Pakhangba.